imilkes/imilkes/README.md

          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
          🫀💎 access-access.
 I never played by the system 'rules'.
 Time is an infinite door.
 Some people answer calls from the past, some answer calls from the future.

-         👵🏼 In a world with 'human' rules designed for 'men', categories such as androgenous sun women could be considered to prevent collective suicide or system 'bugs'.
+         👵🏼 In a world with 'human' rules designed for 'fathers', categories such as androgenous sun women could be considered to prevent collective suicide or system 'bugs'.
          🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
 I hope to always be learning.